Safe and Sound in the Cloud—How Akeyless Protects Your Secrets

 The Akeyless Gateway makes secure secrets management possible in the cloud.

-With Zero Knowledge encryption, advanced secret types, and caching mechanisms to improve performance and disaster recovery, the Gateway houses the core functionality that makes the Akeyless Vault Platform unique.
-It helps us achieve the goal of not only making secrets management easier, but also making it more secure.
+The Gateway houses the core functionality that makes the Akeyless Vaultless Platform unique.
+This includes Zero Knowledge encryption, advanced secret types, and caching mechanisms to improve performance and disaster recovery.
+It helps us achieve the goal of making secrets management both easier and more secure.

-To learn more about the Akeyless Vault Platform, book a custom tour of the product today.
+To learn more about the Akeyless Vaultless Platform, book a custom tour of the product today.